-The kiwi enclosure is situated in the amazing Mount Maungatautari forest.
+The kiwi enclosure is situated in the amazing Mount Maungatautari forest in the Waikato region.
 The specially designed fence protecting the forest from pests shows the shocking contrast between the natural forest and the farmland transformed by man.

 A small entrance fee allows anyone to enjoy hikes in the forest amongst bird calls – a true experience to see what New Zealand used to be like.
 To see nocturnal creatures, visitors can book a guided night tour.

 Once the team reached the enclosure, it was time for Mark to track the kiwi, with the aid of Bella and Kaia.
 Hidden under a fallen tree trunk, it wasn’t long until Smaug was found and ready to have his health check.

 Health check for the kiwi

 As Smaug was found when he was just a youngster, it was important to check that he had grown strong enough to take care of himself in the wild.
 The health check included: measuring the beak, weighing him, taking some feather samples, and finally, securely attaching a new tracking device.

 At first, Smaug was quite restless being picked up by a strange human, which was indicated by the snapping sound he made with his beak.
 By holding his powerful legs together and cradling him in some arms, soon enough, Smaug was chilling.

 Finally, Smaug left Mt Maungatautari for a new home in Waimarino Forest.
 Why the relocation?
 To diversify kiwi breeding, as inbreeding can cause deformities and reduce fertility rates in kiwis.